ChiaHaoCheng/ChiaHaoCheng/README.md

 ## Hi there 👋

-● M.S. in Statistics and B.S. in Applied Mathematics
+● M.S. in Statistics and B.S. in Applied Mathematics.

 ● Proficiency in Statistics, probabilistic model, and machine statistical learning.

 ● Committed to exploring somethings related to AI.

 <!--